Exclusive: Brazil's Vale, state government US$2 billion apart on disaster settlement, source says

 RIO DE JANEIRO: Brazilian miner Vale SA and state authorities narrowed their gap in a potential settlement deal over the Brumadinho mining disaster to 11 billion reais (US$2 billion) before talks fell apart, a person close to the negotiations told Reuters on Friday.

+"Although the parties have not reached consensus, the divergence centers on aspects related to amounts to be paid and their destination," the company said.

+Following the failed talks on Thursday, Minas Gerais Secretary General Mateus Simões delivered an ultimatum, saying that a lawsuit would proceed on Feb.
+1 if Vale does not make a new offer.

-(Reporting by Marta Nogueira; Writing by Jake Spring; Editing by Leslie Adler)
+(Reporting by Marta Nogueira; Writing by Jake Spring; Editing by Leslie Adler and Marguerita Choy)